mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Variables that are declared outside of functions (package-level) must be declared with a `var` statement.
-This accepts a type and/or initial value.
+This accepts a type, an initial value, or both.
 The initial value can be any expression that yields a value of the desired type.
 Examples include: